I am a big fan of SAPBerry!

 I’d like to explain the story behind the Wonder Ponies.

 At Badminton Horse Trials in 2015 a little cuddly toy pony was bought as a gift for 17-year-old Hannah Francis.
 The promising young rider had just learnt that she had an aggressive bone cancer in her pelvis and right hip joint.

-This pony became well known very quickly in the horsey world, with tens of thousands of followers on social media and raising over £110,000 for bone cancer research and helping seriously ill people and their families by granting ‘Willberry’s Wishes’.
+This pony became well known very quickly in the horsey world, with tens of thousands of followers on social media and to date has raised over £1.3 million for bone cancer research and helping seriously ill people and their families by granting ‘Willberry’s Wishes’.